Priyaraju-19/NLP---Sentiment-Analysis-on-Healthcare-Reviews/README.md

 Problem Statement : Analyze sentiments in healthcare reviews.

-Ojective : Develop a model to classify sentiments.
+Ojective : The goal of this project is to develop a model that can classify sentiments in healthcare reviews.
+This involves analyzing text data from healthcare reviews and determining whether the sentiment expressed in each review is positive, negative, or neutral.

 Tasks to be performed :
 1. Data Preprocessing